-Ponytail palm plants are useful in the tropical to semi-tropical exterior landscape or as a potted specimen for the home.
+Ponytail palm plants are useful in the tropical to semi-tropical exterior landscape, or as a potted specimen for the home.
 The palms develop pups, or side shoots, as they mature.
 These smaller versions of the parent plant are easy to divide away from the mother palm.
-Propagating ponytail palm pups will give you new little palms to share with friends and family or just provide you with another source of this attractive ornamental succulent.
+Propagating ponytail palm pups will give you new little palms to share with friends and family or just provide you with another source of this attractive, ornamental succulent.

 About Ponytail Palm Plants

-Another name for this plant is elephant’s foot palm due to its thick, roughly skinned trunk.
+Another name for this plant is the elephant’s foot palm due to its thick, roughly skinned trunk.
 It is in the same family as agave plants and native to southeastern scrub desserts of Mexico.
 It is not a true palm but a succulent, which saves moisture in the trunk.